Anorexia Nervosa - Symptoms

 contains any kind of fat or sugar.

-expected body weight.
+expected for your age, gender, stage of development, or physical health.
 (In a child or teen, losing or not gaining weight during

 a growth spurt is a concern.)